-O. Lymph Node Number
+Lymph Node Number

 Histologic examination of a selective neck dissection specimen will ordinarily include 6 or more lymph nodes.
-Histologic examination of a radical or modified radical neck dissection specimen will ordinarily include 10 or more lymph nodes in the untreated neck.
+Histologic examination of a radical or modified radical neck dissection specimen will ordinarily include 10 or more lymph nodes in the untreated neck.1

-P. Special Procedures for Lymph Nodes
+Special Procedures for Lymph Nodes

 At the current time, no additional special techniques should be used other than routine histology for the assessment of nodal metastases (ie, sentinel lymph node-type protocols are not advocated).
-However, confirmation by immunohistochemical staining, including thyroglobulin for papillary carcinoma and calcitonin and neuroendocrine markers (eg, chromogranins, synaptophysin, CD56) for medullary carcinoma, may be required.
+However, confirmation by immunohistochemical staining, including TTF-1, PAX8, and thyroglobulin for papillary carcinoma, calcitonin and monoclonal CEA along with neuroendocrine markers (eg, chromogranins, synaptophysin) for medullary carcinoma, may be required.